biratrai/myreads-book-tracking-app/README.md

 ## Project Purpose:

 This project was built for the Google Scholarship for Udacity FrontEnd Nanodegree Program.
-The project is uses [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The project uses [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## Demo of the App